Mazloum Abdi: Commander-in-Chief of the Syrian Democratic Forces (2015–2026)

-Relationship with Ba'athist Syria (2017–2024)
+Relationship with Ba'athist Syria during the civil war (2017–2024)

-On April 25, 2017, the Turkish Armed Forces conducted an air operation against PKK targets in the Sinjar Mountains in Iraq and the Karachok Mountains in northeastern Syria.
+On 25 April 2017, the Turkish Armed Forces conducted an air operation against PKK targets in the Sinjar Mountains in Iraq and the Karachok Mountains in northeastern Syria.
 Abdi was among the teams that included United States Special Operations Command officers who visited and inspected the area where the targets were bombed by Turkish jets in the Karachok Mountain region.
-On March 5, 2018, the United States Department of Defense spokesman, Colonel Robert Manning, said in a press conference regarding Abdi, "We will continue to support General Mazloum and the Syrian local security forces in the areas liberated from ISIS."
-In a statement made by the Turkish Ministry of Foreign Affairs spokesman, Hami Aksoy, he reacted to the Pentagon spokesman's use of the name of Mazloum Abdi, who is on Turkey‘s "most wanted terrorists list", and the use of the term "YPG" general in the press conference.
+On 5 March 2018, the United States Department of Defense spokesman, Colonel Robert Manning, said in a press conference regarding Abdi, "We will continue to support General Mazloum and the Syrian local security forces in the areas liberated from ISIS."
+In a statement, Turkish Ministry of Foreign Affairs spokesman Hami Aksoy reacted to the Pentagon spokesman's use of the name Mazloum Abdi, who was on Turkey's "most wanted terrorists list", and to his reference to Abdi as a "YPG general" during the press conference.
 In July 2019, Mazloum Abdi met with the United Nations Special Representative for Children and Armed Conflict, Virginia Gamba, and signed a United Nations document on behalf of the SDF.